 The publication of IEC 61850, the new international standard for substation communications, is an extremely important step in the definition of the “copper-less” substation of the future and will have the greatest impact on future substation design.
 Distributed substation applications based on high-speed peer-to-peer communications of change of state of breakers, protection and control functional elements or current and voltage sampled values will lead to very efficient and at the same time functionally superior substation solutions.

-IEC 61850 defines not only the object models of primary substation equipment, IEDs and functions in a substation automation system, but also the relationship and communications between system components based on the different system requirements.
+IEC 61850 defines not only the object models of primary substation equipment, IEDs and functions in a substation automation system but also the relationship and communications between system components based on the different system requirements.
 It is very important to understand that just because one can model a function in a device or substation automation system does not mean that the standard attempts to standardize the functions.
 There are so many different algorithms and characteristics used for different functions (for example a distance protection element), as well as preferences and options, that this will be an extremely difficult task.
 Instead, the model represents the communications visible attributes and behavior of the device.
-This is sufficient for the development and implementation of engineering, testing, analysis, integration and other tools that will result in the introduction of real power system engineering automation.
+Building the Substation of the Future, This is sufficient for the development and implementation of engineering, testing, analysis, integration and other tools that will result in the introduction of real power system engineering automation.

-It is important also to remember that the changing technology introduces new methods for interface between the instrument transformers or sensors and the substation IEDs.
+It is important also to remember that the changing technology introduces new methods for the interface between the instrument transformers or sensors and the substation IEDs.
 They need to be able to interface with conventional and non-conventional sensors to allow the implementation of the system in different substation environments.

 The merging unit (MU) interfaces with the process through conventional or non-conventional instrument transformers, generates and multicasts sets of measured sampled values to multiple IEDs in the substation over the substation local area network.
 In IEC 61850 this is called the “process bus.”
 Status information for breakers and switches is available through an input/output unit (I/O).
-In some cases the merging unit and the input/output unit can be combined in a single device that we may call a process interface unit (PIU).
+In some cases, the merging unit and the input/output unit can be combined in a single device that we may call a process interface unit (PIU).

-The receiving devices (IEDs or industrial grade computers) then process the data, make decisions and take action based on their functionality.
+The receiving devices (IEDs or industrial-grade computers) then process the data, make decisions and take action based on their functionality.
 The action of protection and control devices in this case will be to operate their relay outputs or to send a high-speed peer-to-peer communications message over the station bus to other IEDs in order to trip a breaker or initiate some other control function, such as breaker failure protection, reclosing, etc.

 All devices and functions in the substation exchange real-time or reporting/analysis data based on the object models defined in IEC 61850.
 The modeling of complex multifunctional IEDs from different vendors that are also part of distributed functions requires the definition of basic elements that can function by themselves or communicate with each other.
 These communications can be between the elements within the same physical device or in the case of distributed functions (such as substation protection schemes) between multiple devices over the substation local area network.
 The basic functional elements defined in IEC 61850 and used in the modeling of the devices in the substation are the logical nodes.